aspose-slides/Aspose.Slides-Documentation/de/net/plugins/aspose-slides-for-openxml/code-comparison-for-common-features-with-openxml/move-a-slide-to-a-new-position/_index.md

 }

-// Bewege eine Folie an eine andere Position in der Folienreihenfolge in der Präsentation.
+// Verschiebe eine Folie an eine andere Position in der Folienreihenfolge in der Präsentation.

 public static void MoveSlide(string presentationFile, int from, int to)